 Students read literature while considering experiments in language and form.
-The course stimulates discussion and writing about values and predicaments which are-or appear to be-uniquely American and contemporary.
+The course stimulates discussion and writing about values and predicaments.
 Students develop insight into present day life and literature through thoughtful analysis of timely topics.

 Students write essays appropriate to particular audiences.
 In each essay, students develop an expository thesis, as well as two or more subpoints in support of that thesis.
 Students learn to use rhetorical modes such as comparison-contrast, cause-effect, analogy and classification.
-In their essays students present different forms of evidence from personal experience and reading.
+In essays students present different forms of evidence from personal experience and reading.